BepiColombo: Science payload of Mio

+Magnetospheric Orbiter Sunshield and Interface

+The Mio orbiter requires additional thermal control on the cruise to Mercury, in addition to umbilicals to the MPO.
+The European Space Agency thus provided the Magnetospheric Orbiter Sunshield and Interface (MOSIF), a white shroud that is shaped like a conical frustrum to provide clearance, as Mio is spun up during its separation in 2026, before being ejected from the MPO.

 Mercury Surface Element (cancelled)

 The Mercury Surface Element (MSE) was cancelled in 2003 due to budgetary constraints.
 At the time of cancellation, MSE was meant to be a small, 44 kg, lander designed to operate for about one week on the surface of Mercury.
 Shaped as a 0.9 m diameter disc, it was designed to land at a latitude of 85° near the terminator region.
 Braking manoeuvres would bring the lander to zero velocity at an altitude of 120 m at which point the propulsion unit would be ejected, airbags inflated, and the module would fall to the surface with a maximum impact velocity of 30 m/s.
 Scientific data would be stored onboard and relayed via a cross-dipole UHF antenna to either the MPO or Mio.
 The MSE would have carried a 7 kg payload consisting of an imaging system (a descent camera and a surface camera), a heat flow and physical properties package, an alpha particle X-ray spectrometer, a magnetometer, a seismometer, a soil penetrating device (mole), and a micro-rover.